splunk/SA-ctf_scoreboard_admin/README.md

 # SA-ctf_scoreboard_admin

+NOTE: As of January 2022, this app has been deprecated.
+Please visit https://bots.splunk.com for hands-on experiences using Splunk security products.
+Splunk will no longer provide assistance or support for this app.

 This is a companion app to to [The Splunk CTF Scoreboard app](https://github.com/splunk/SA-ctf_scoreboard).
 Please see the documentation there.

 ## Authors